retail manager easily managing supply chain

 Shipping and logistics efficiency

-This metric helps freight logistics teams evaluate the efficiency of transportation modes, routes, and logistics partners to deliver products according to contractually agreed-upon timeframes and lead times.
+This metric helps freight teams evaluate the efficiency of transportation modes, routes, and logistics partners to deliver products according to contractually agreed-upon timeframes.

 • KPI to watch: On-time delivery rate, which measures the percentage of orders a supplier delivers as contracted